kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

   IPAM plugins may support Kubernetes dual-stack, but the development and testing of dual-stack support for these other plugins is considered outside of the scope of this proposal.
-- Multiple IPs vs. Dual-Stack: Code changes will be done in a way to facilitate future expansion to more general multiple-IPs-per-pod and multiple-IPs-per-node support.
+- Multiple IPs within a single family: Code changes will be done in a way to facilitate future expansion to more general multiple-IPs-per-pod and multiple-IPs-per-node support.
 However, this initial release will impose "dual-stack-centric" IP address limits as follows:
   - Pod addresses: 1 IPv4 address and 1 IPv6 addresses per pod maximum
-  - Node addresses: 1 IPv4 address and 1 IPv6 addresses per node maximum
+  - Service addresses: 1 IPv4 address and 1 IPv6 addresses per service maximum
-  - Service addresses: 1 service IP address per service
-- Dual-stack service discovery testing will be performed using coreDNS.
-- External load balancers that rely on Kubernetes services for load balancing functionality will only work with the IP family that matches the IP family of the cluster's service CIDR.
+- External load balancers: Load-balancer providers will be expected to update their implementations.
 - Dual-stack support for Kubernetes orchestration tools other than kubeadm (e.g. miniKube, KubeSpray, etc.) are considered outside of the scope of this proposal.
 Communication about how to enable dual-stack functionality will be